Sugar cravings are the worst.

 It’s like a little army of meanies grab hold of you and torture you until you feed them jellybeans, right?

 In this video, my good friend Natalie Jill and I are talking sugar cravings, especially the kind that seem to attack as soon as you’ve finished eating a meal.
-Clients ask us both about this all the time, so we thought we’d explain why sugar cravings happen and what you can do to fight those meanies!
+Clients ask us both about this all the time, so we thought we’d explain why they happen and what you can do to fight those meanies.

 4 Reasons Why You Have Sugar Cravings